codam-coding-college/find-peers/README.md

 - The projects shown on the front page are listed in `./env/projectIDs.json`.
 Should the curriculum change, you can edit that file.
 Remember to restart the server and wait for the server to pull all the data from the intra api.
 - A list of all the projects and their corresponding ID in the 42 network (as of march 2022) can be found in `./env/allProjectIDs.json`

+## Monitoring
+At route `/status/pull` you can see a summary of the pull status of every campus

 ## Configuration files
 | File path                                    | Description                                                                           | Managed by server |
 |----------------------------------------------|---------------------------------------------------------------------------------------|-------------------|